In Culture X Fashion Part 1, I explored the meaning of the Hijab with Aaya Ahmed. This next part will explore traditional Indian fashion.

 I saw from your blog on the store’s website how involved you are in not just the fashion but the culture as a whole.

-I’ve been involved in various forms of “Hinduism”, for over 35 years.
-It is an incredibly rich tradition, and one of the few that still is in existence from ancient times.
+I’ve been involved in various forms of Hinduism for over 35 years.
+It is an incredibly rich tradition and one of the few that is still in existence from ancient times.
 One of the practices is called Shringhar; it is decorating and dressing your deity (a statue of a God).
-You offer food to it, you focus all this energy on this item that it then gives back to you.
-As I was performing this practice, I received a message that I would be doing this on people, and dressing them.
+You offer food to it and you focus all this energy on this item that it then gives back to you.
+As I was performing this practice, I received a message that I would be doing this on people and dressing them.
 This was the beginning of the actualization of this shop.
 Fashion became part of my life in a way, but spirituality has been more of a journey in terms of understanding what’s behind the things in India.
 The spirituality is really infused in all of the work there.

 How do you incorporate spirituality into the store?

-A lot of people in India that are becoming more Westernized I think have in their mind that Hinduism is a superstition, a form of voodoo or trying to form some sort of magic.
+A lot of people in India that are becoming more Westernized.
+I think they have in their minds that Hinduism is a superstition, a form of voodoo or trying to form some sort of magic.
 It actually is not.
-In Bhagavad Gita (a Hindu scripture) it actually says “offer without any thought of reward”.
-You just offer your life, you just do whatever you are doing .
-If I have this store I have to do it in such a way that I create beauty, that I create joy, that people want to see these things, they can have an experience when they come in here.
-I want you to feel like “wow I love this, I hope I have this my whole life, I’m going to take good care of it”.
-Because you know some of these things in here I don’t know if they’re even going to be made anymore.
+In Bhagavad Gita (a Hindu scripture) it actually says, “offer without any thought of reward.”
+You just offer your life and just do whatever you are doing.
+If I have this store, I have to do it in such a way that I create beauty, that I create joy, that people want to see these things.
+They can have an experience when they come in here.
+I want you to feel like, “Wow I love this.
+I hope I have this my whole life; I’m going to take good care of it.”
+Some of these things in here, I don’t know if they’re even going to be made anymore.
 In India, the next generation is not so into this.
-Even if they do want be in fashion they want to do Western style fashion.
+Even if they do want be in fashion, they want to do Western style fashion.
 In my opinion, it’s a mistake because then they’re going to be competing with all the people that are already doing Western style fashion.
-What they have that is special are the styles that have come from their lineage that they could tweak.
-Like this gown.
+What they have that is special are the styles that have come from their lineage that they could tweak like this gown.
 It is a more Western style made from Indian style fabric.

 Is everything in your store made in India?

 Yes.
 I have a few things that are made in Nepal, which is north of India.
 They make some simple men’s shirts and harem pants.
-The only thing that’s really from India, I mean true like back to day one, are two things: a sari and a thing called a dhoti which is almost like a male version of a sari.
-All of these coats and everything are actually mogul influenced.
-So, what’s now become Islamic culture and have been incorporated into Indian clothes.
-It’s all merged over the years.
+The only thing that’s really from India, I mean true like back to day one, are two things: a sari and a thing called a dhoti, which is almost like a male version of a sari.
+All of these coats and everything are actually mogul influenced from what has now become Islamic culture and have been incorporated into Indian clothes.
+It has all merged over the years.
 This has been centuries that it’s been going on.

 What is the significance of the turban?

-Ones I have worn for weddings look regal and elevate the wearer to his princely state.
+Ones worn for weddings look regal and elevate the wearer to his princely state.
 There are other kinds of turbans and headwraps that had a more practical use.
-It keeps the heat off the head and the Sikhs used to wear it whenever they used to go for fights as they were the warriors of India.
-The meaning changed over time but it was mostly for religious purposes or fights.
+It keeps the heat off the head and the Sikhs used to wear them whenever they used to go for fights as they were the warriors of India.
+The meaning changed over time, but they were mostly for religious purposes or fights.
 Certain styles would be worn by certain people, like Muslims or Rajput (a caste from the Indian subcontinent).

 Can you share why color is a big part of Indian fashion?

-People in a lot of countries wear color, but if you go to India in certain times of the year the flowers are growing everywhere so there’s just so much color around and they use flowers to decorate everything.
+People in a lot of countries wear color, but if you go to India in certain times of the year, the flowers are growing everywhere.
+There’s just so much color around, and they use flowers to decorate everything.
 Traditionally these dyes were made from nature, so whatever was in the environment was used.
-It was aesthetic but it’s also a spiritual thing.
+It was aesthetic, but it’s also a spiritual thing.
 Every color has a meaning.

 What is something you want people to know about handmade items from India?

 There’s a lot of detail in the handwork.
-The level of detail and focus is difficult to replicate.
-It’s a cultural thing.
+The level of detail and focus is difficult to replicate; it’s a cultural thing.
 Every region has a different style of embroidery.
-It has been passed down from generations.
+It has been passed down for generations.
 In other regions there is block printing on fabric.
 It is done by just a couple of people at these big tables and they hand block the fabric.
 Most people would just see these and think that it’s printed.
-They’re close to perfect, but it’s not.
+They’re close to perfect but it’s not.
 I have customers that will come in and start nitpicking the clothes.
-And I’m trying to make them understand that it’s a handmade item.
-If it’s perfect it means a machine made it.
+I’m trying to make them understand that it’s a handmade item.
+If it’s perfect, it means a machine made it.
 That’s not human.
-You can feel the warmth in this place which has to do with handmade items.
+You can feel the warmth in this place, which has to do with handmade items.
 There’s an aliveness to it because it has a soul.

-Since spirituality is a big part of the store I see now what plays a role in the reason for your trips to India to source for the store.
+Since spirituality is a big part of the store, I see now what plays a role in the reason for your trips to India to source.
 Can you share some things you see while you’re there?